Formation Control for UAVs Using a Flux Guided Approach: Constraints for Formation Planning

 \section{Constraints for Formation Planning}

-In this section, we will first discuss the improvements we made to the LS method to make it more effective for UAV path prediction.
-Next, the new FG method which also uses the flux through the formation to generate UAV trajectories will be presented.
+In this section, we first discuss the improvements we made to LS to make it more effective for UAV path prediction.
+Next, we present the new FG method, which also uses flux to generate UAV trajectories.